ngriebenow/tuwien-ase-purradise-java-angular-android-doc/process/guidelines/Git.md

 If a developer wants to change an existing feature or add a new feature, they have to check out the latest commit of the `dev` branch, and then start a new `feat/` branch.
 After implementing the feature using a number of commits, the developer has to create a new merge request so that the `feat/` branch gets merged into the `dev` branch.
 This merge request should be approved or rejected by another developer to stick to the 4-eyes-principle.
 The developer is not allowed to merge locally into `dev`.
 This should be done via GitLab.

 There should not be any development on the `dev` and `master` branches.
-The development is done on a feature, bug or hotfix branch and afterward merged into the `dev` or `master` respectively using a merge request.
+The development is done on a feature, bug or hotfix branch and afterwards merged into the `dev` or `master` respectively using a merge request.